Author: Timo Laitinen

 - element context

-The instance context and action context are very restricted - they are accessed only from the instance and action attributes, respectively.
+The instance context and action context are very restricted - they are accessed only from the instance

 Variables in the element context however have a wider scope: they can be accessed everywhere inside the JIC Element.
 This includes: